7Block Labs

 4) Keep current and cautious

-• Jan 2025 SP1 v3 incident: a critical vulnerability was disclosed and patched quickly.
-Pin SP1 toolchain versions in CI, run reference proofs in staging, and re‑verify receipts after upgrades.
-Decision‑makers should ask teams for their “prove/verify after upgrade” checklist. (blockworks.co)
+• Jan 2025 SP1 v3 Incident: We encountered a pretty serious vulnerability, but the good news is it was patched up pretty quickly.
+It's smart to pin your SP1 toolchain versions in your CI, run those reference proofs in staging, and always double-check those receipts after you upgrade.
+Team leads should definitely encourage their folks to have that “prove/verify after upgrade” checklist handy. (blockworks.co)

 5) Performance headroom via precompiles